 After 35 years of serving on the Ewing police department, Wayne Kemper wanted to retire in a peaceful town surrounded by respectful neighbors.
 He wanted to retire in the neighborhood he grew up in.

-Unfortunately, that is not what the veteran officer received.
+Unfortunately, that’s not what happened for the veteran officer.

 Now, the approval of Wilson Gearhart’s proposal to use the land at 129 Crescent Avenue to construct more housing for college students to rent has brought up concerns about an increase in noise, littering and cars parked up and down the street.